RobertHolzhauser/e28/independent-study/README.md

   }
 })
 ```
+### State Management
 Internal to the Vue application is the raw data object - a Vue instance only proxies access to it.
-Therefore, if you have a piece of state that should be shared by multiple Vue instances, you can share it by identity:
+Therefore, if you have a piece of state that should be shared by multiple Vue instances, you can share it by identity with a store pattern

+### Store Pattern
-VueX  for state management for medium to large SPA apps.  for smaller apps, the store pattern will probably suffice.
+For smaller apps, the store pattern will probably suffice.

 ```
 var sourceOfTruth = {}